doomvox/raku-study/notes/meeting_2021mar28.md

                     }  # end regex
                     ```

                     1. Hm&#x2026; doesn't this consume the first hyphen of the ruler line?
-So why does it match
+So why does it match?

                     2. I think instead of this: